boundtotheearth/tp/docs/UserGuide.md

 Format: `find [match/FILTER_TYPE] [n/NAME [MORE_NAMES]...] [d/DESCRIPTION [MORE_DESCRIPTIONS]...] [t/TAG [MORE_TAGS]...] [c/COMPLETION_STATUS]`

 Here are some ways you can make simple searches using the find command.
-Advanced searches that utilize the match parameter will be [discussed later](#searching-by-multiple-keywords).
+Advanced searches will be [discussed later](#searching-by-multiple-parameters).

 <div markdown="block" class="alert alert-info">